 The way they all joked and talked was so “Wagner” – exactly how I remembered growing up around my grandfather and great uncles.
 They had a wry sense of humor that you had to know them to understand.
 There was a twinkle in their eye as they berated and cajoled, mixed with chuckles and deep affection.
 When the Wagner boys got together, it was always raucous and fun.

 The four Wagner brothers: L-R Arnold, William F., Russell, Homer.
 Taken in Canton, Missouri

 36B – “Pop” (June 14, 1943.
 William C. Wagner tours his carpenter shop)

-William C. had a a well-stocked carpenter shop in a shed in the back yard of 704 Lewis St. with his tools and machines (the door to the left of the garage shown below).
+William C. had a small but well-appointed carpenter shop in a shed in the back yard of 704 Lewis St. with his tools and machines (the door to the left of the garage shown below).

 He also had a glass business as an extension of his house building.

 Canton Press News, Jan.
 6, 1936